Below is a a list of frequently asked questions. We are always available to answer additional questions by phone or email.

 Who will my guide be?

 We are one of the only guide services in the country with an entire staff of instructors and guides who are certified by the American Mountain Guides Association (AMGA).
 All of our guides have attended rigorous guide training courses and have passed guide certification exams.
 They are also compassionate individuals who genuinely love working with people in the outdoors.
 Any of them will do a fantastic job for you.
-You will get to meet your guide at the beginning of your program.
-In some circumstances, such as programs that begin very early in the morning, your guide may give you a call the day before to introduce him/herself, hear about your interests and goals, and review the plan for the day.
+In some cases you will be introduced to your guide well in advance, especially for trips such as expeditions.
+However, for some local climbing days you may meet your guide the morning of.

 Should I tip my guides?

-Tipping is common but certainly not required.
+Tipping is very much appreciated but not required.
 If you enjoyed your experience and your guide contributed to the success of your day, you are welcome to thank them with a gratuity.
-Our guides work hard to ensure your day meets your expectations and a gratuity is always appreciated.
+Gratuity of 10% to 20% of the total trip cost is customary.

 How do I book a trip?